A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 Using a proper legal contract - the Purchase-Sale Agreement (PSA).

-Introduction - Business Selling Basics
+1 - Introduction: Business Selling Basics

-1 a) Who is this information for?
+1 (i) Who is this information for?

 Back to the small, micro and mini businesses.
 Whether your business is a sole proprietorship, a partnership or a limited company, the method of selling remains the same.
 The sector or industry doesn't matter either - high street cafes, beauty salons, dental practices, pubs, building firms, cleaning companies - the fundamentals of selling don't change.
 And it makes no difference whether you work from home, have leasehold premises or own your own commercial property.
 We'll cover all of them below.

 What is a business broker / business transfer agent?
 In short, these are firms that sell businesses.
 And we, in the UK, have some of the best business brokers in the world.
-Unfortunately, none of the best brokers take on smaller businesses.

 Brokers who do take smaller businesses on tend to have two methods of charging - they either have a no-sale-no-fee arrangement or they charge a few hundred / a few thousand up-front followed by a "success fee" which is a percentage of the sale price.
 We discuss broker fees in more depth here with various examples.